arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 - Use the different sections of the Top-level Template Structure
 - Create more advanced templates
 - Configure Firewall Rules, Alerts, and Autoscaling
-- Deploy a Website using WebDeploy???
+- Deploy a Website using the MSDeploy extension
 - Remove Resources and Resource Groups

 <a name="Prerequisites"></a>